 David has been praised for his "beautifully polished" tone and "attractive tenor sound" by former New York Times critic Allan Kozinn.
 Composer Aaron Robinson has described him as having "...an incredible voice, but even more so, such a humble and sincere nature to accompany it".

 Since moving to Maine in 2008, David has performed with the Southern Maine Symphony Orchestra, the Mozart Mentors Orchestra, and the Colby Symphony Orchestra, and he has been featured as a soloist with such groups as Down East Singers, Bowdoin Chorus, Rachmaninoff Choir, Lincoln Festival Chorus, Sheepscot Valley Chorus, St. Cecilia Chamber Choir, Bach Festival Chorus, and Nativity Lutheran Church Chorus.

-David earned his bachelor's degree in music education from Frostburg State University in Frostburg, Maryland and recently earned his Master's Degree in vocal pedagogy at the University of Southern Maine where he studied voice with esteemed soprano Ellen Chickering.
-David is the choir director at North Yarmouth Congregational Church in North Yarmouth, Maine, where he also teaches voice students (as well as in his South Portland studio), placing special emphasis on healthy singing technique.
-For more information about voice lessons and pricing, contact David here.
+David earned his bachelor's degree in music education from Frostburg State University in Frostburg, Maryland, and recently earned his Master's Degree in vocal pedagogy at the University of Southern Maine where he studied voice with esteemed late soprano Ellen Chickering.
+He is an active member of the American Choral Directors Association (ACDA) and the National Association for Music Education (NAfME) as well as an associate member of the National Association of Teachers of Singing (NATS).
+David is the choir director at North Yarmouth Congregational Church in North Yarmouth, Maine, where he also teaches voice students, placing special emphasis on healthy singing technique.
+For more information about voice lessons and pricing, click here.